 You can plot your estimates versus OptiTrack's estimates in one of two ways.
 In the first procedure, you find the displacements between each adjacent pair of frames i, and (i+1).
-Alternatively, you can estimate the change in orientation between frame 1 and frame k for $k = 2, 3, \ldots$ Plot your estimated change and OptiTrack's estimated change in orientation (versus frame index) on the same plot.
+Alternatively, you can estimate the change in orientation between frame 1 and frame k for $k=2,3,\ldots$ Plot your estimated change and OptiTrack's estimated change in orientation (versus frame index) on the same plot.
 You will have 4 such plots for each of the 4 quaternion parameters.

-• Next visualize the displacement estimates of the Rodriguez' Equation, and the Opti-Track system.
-If $g{AB,ik}$ is your estimated homogeneous displacement between frame iand frame k, then where $\hat{g}{opt,k}$ is the estimated position and orientation of the wand at frame k, where the estimate comes from the Rodriguez' equation.
+• Next visualize the displacement estimates of the Rodriguez approach, the quaternion-based approach, and the OptiTrack system.
+If $g{AB,ik}$ is your estimated homogeneous displacement between frame i and frame k, then where $\hat{g}{opt,k}$ is the estimated position and orientation of the wand at frame k.
 You have already compared the rotation estimates above.
 To compare the displacement estimate, plot $\hat{d}{opt,k}$ and the measured $\vec{d}{opt,k}$ from OptiTrack on the same plot.
 To most easily visualize the difference plot your displacement estimate versus frame number, and plot OptiTrack's displacement measurement versus frame number on the same plot.
 Because there are x, y, and z coordinates, you will have 3 such plots.
+Of course, they can be plotted on a common coordinate system.

-$$\hat{g}{opt,k} = g{AB,ik}g{opt,k}$$
+$$\hat{g}{opt,k} = g{AB,ik}g{opt,i}$$

-Part (b): In the second part of the assignment, plot your estimate of "wand" displacements (you need not plot the orientations) during the last 10 seconds of the data set.
+Part (b): In the second part of the assignment, plot your estimate of the "wand" translations (you need not plot the orientations) during the last 10 seconds of the data set.